The Sandlot: Plot

 One day, Benny hits the cover off the team's only ball.
-With Bill away on business, Smalls borrows his prized baseball autographed by Babe Ruth.
+With Bill away on business for a week, Scotty keeps the game going by borrowing his stepfather's prized baseball autographed by Babe Ruth.
 Unaware of its value, he hits his first home run, sending it into the Beast's yard.
-Smalls panics after learning of the significance of Ruth's autograph from the other boys and the team (after forging Babe Ruth's signature on another baseball as a temporary replacement to keep Small's mother from noticing) attempts to recover the ball with various makeshift devices, but each is destroyed by the Beast.
-That night, Benny dreams of the spirit of Babe Ruth, who advises him to rescue the ball himself: "Heroes get remembered, but legends never die.
-Follow your heart, kid, and you'll never go wrong".
+When the team learns of the autograph, they quickly forge Babe Ruth's signature on a new ball to be a temporary replacement while attempting to recover the autographed ball.
+The Beast thwarts every makeshift device they use for this goal.